Returning Resident Room Selection FAQ

 - Meet NY state immunization compliance

-- Have no outstanding balance on your student account at the time of deposit
+- Have cleared up any outstanding balance on your student account at the time of deposit

 Q: Where can I pay my housing deposit?